Loading 2025 Startup Funding Tracker...

 | Growth / Late | $100M+ | $1B+ | Highly selective |

-The median Series A pre-money valuation in 2025 is $35–60M, with rounds typically raising $8–15M.
-AI-native companies at Series A often command 20–40% premiums — $50–80M pre-money is common for AI infrastructure, vertical AI, or companies with demonstrable enterprise traction.
-The Series A bar has risen: investors typically want $1–3M ARR with strong growth, a clear go-to-market, and proof of retention.
+The median Series A pre-money valuation in 2026 is $35–60M, with rounds typically raising $8–15M.
+AI-native companies at Series A often command 20–40% premiums — $50–80M pre-money is common for AI infrastructure, vertical AI, or companies with strong enterprise traction.
+The Series A bar keeps rising: investors generally want $1–3M ARR with strong growth and proven retention.